simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - For any Service
     - Thresholds
     - Actions
+    - Billing and Alarm data can be accessed only from the us-east-1 region.
+        - Should use AWS Budgets instead
 - Can be used on-premise, just need to download and configure SSM agent and Cloudwatch agent
 - CloudWatch dashboards
     - International